mickey9801/opencv_facerecognition/README.md

 python3 detector_picam.py # for using PiCam v2
 ```

+When the program detected a face, it will retrieve user information from SQLite database, and show target person's name in video window.

 ## Multi-threading Detection

-Because face recognition consume a lot of computer power, we can only recognize face in 5 fps with Raspberry Pi 4 (4GB) when using IP cam, if we are using single threading manner.
-We may release more computer power by writing the code in multi-threading manner.
+Because face recognition using IP cam (via RTSP) consume a lot of computer power, we can only recognize face 5 times per second with Raspberry Pi 4 (4GB) when using single threading manner.
+We may release more computer power of Raspberry Pi by writing the code in multi-threading manner.

 Codes in `threading` directory is multi-threading version of detector script, which is for webcam or IP cam.